UP | HOME

 p0 & p1 & GF(p0 & p1) & FG(p0 & p2)

 In the first formula, the independent a & !b and !c subformulas were respectively renamed p0 and p1.
-In the second formula, a & !b and !c & a are dependent so they could not be renamed; instead a, !b and c were renamed as p0, p1 and p2.
+In the second formula, a & !b and !c & a are dependent, so they could not be renamed; instead a, !b and c were renamed as p0, p1 and p2.

 This option was originally developed to remove superfluous formulas from benchmarks of LTL translators.
-For instance the automata generated for GF(a|b) and GF(p0) should be structurally equivalent: replacing p0 by a|b in the second automaton should turn in into the first automaton, and vice-versa.
+For instance the automata generated for GF(a|b) and GF(p0) should be structurally equivalent: replacing p0 by a|b in the second automaton should turn in into the first automaton, and vice versa.
 (However algorithms dealing with GF(a|b) might be slower because they have to deal with more atomic propositions.)
 So given a long list of LTL formulas, we can combine --relabel-bool and -u to keep only one instance of formulas that are equivalent after such relabeling.
 We also suggest to use --nnf so that !FG(a -> b) would become GF(p0) as well.
 For instance here are some LTL formulas extracted from an industrial project:

 ltlfilt --nnf -u --relabel-bool <<EOF